sightsdev/sights/docs/extending.md

 ### Adding additional configuration options

-You can add additional configuration options by overiding the `load_config` method in the sensor wrapper.
+You can add additional configuration options by overriding the `load_config` method in the sensor wrapper.

 This is done in the included MLX90614 wrapper.
-For example to add an `address` option, the following is done.
+For example, to add an `address` option, the following is done.

 ```python
 # Load config using inherited method, then also load additional value 'address'